jfrog/project-examples/npm-example/README.md

 ## This Example

-This example demonstrates how to build an npm project using JFrog CLI.
+This example demonstrates how to build a npm project using JFrog CLI.
 The build does the following:

 1. Downloads its npm dependencies from Artifactory.
 2. Packs and uploads the built package to Artifactory.